image by Brooke Lark from Unsplash

 to live with perspective and priorities

-Hustle, hustle; I recently observed to a friend that for this generation of millenials, it feels like you need a new game plan every single year.
+Hustle, hustle.
+I recently observed to a friend that for this generation of millennials, it feels like you need a new game plan every single year.
 Every year, a sense of instability and flux haunts you; you're driven to try and pin down more of that intangible dream of success, whether by moving house, changing your friends group, finding another job, getting promoted, improving yourself, and the list goes on.
-Have I made it? you wonder (cue Quarter Life Crisis theme song)
+Have I made it? you wonder.
+What else do I need to do to make it? (cue Quarter Life Crisis theme song)

 Work towards your own goals.
 But seek first God's work in your life, and through you.

 Don't form your identity--self-worth--definition of success and happiness--on the wrong priorities.
 Keep your perspective, actively protect it, because it comes under threat so easily.

 Treasure it as something which empowers you to live freely and fully.

 The idea that stress is an unavoidable part of (specifically) Singaporean everyday life is so widely accepted that I was surprised when someone challenged that assumption.

 On one hand, it is a legitimate reason that our culture doesn’t make it easy to maintain control and balance over your life.
 The systems and infrastructures in place often are built without any consideration for anything other tha KPI, and are not conducive for people who want more than KPI.
 Education, workplace culture and expectations, the goals and lifestyle standards and values that our culture subconsciously and implicitly incalcate in us, all these function on the basis that people devote themselves 100% to them.
 Success, at least within the context of those systems, is not programmed to come otherwise.